Elliot-ML-2025/Imperial-ML-AI-Course-Capstone-Project/README.md

 **Note:**
   * Functions 3 and 6 are capped above at 0
-  * Function 4 achieved sign flip in submission 8 - all previous data was negative
+  * Function 4 achieved sign flip in submission 8 - all previous outputs were negative
 ## Repository structure

 ```